ibivu/MA-PRALINE/README.md

 # Motif-Aware PRALINE (MA-PRALINE)

 A motif-aware multiple sequence alignment tool.
+An article accompanying this software has been provisionally accepted for publication in PLOS Computational Biology; it can be found [here](https://github.com/ibivu/MA-PRALINE-extras/blob/master/article/article.pdf).

 # Installing MA-PRALINE